 I read a couple of Disney biographies, and I think Mark Weakland did a great job of putting it together for a younger audience.
 From his humble beginnings in Chicago to becoming one of the richest people in the world, the life of Walter Disney is full of inspiration and hard work.
 Yes, he was extremely poor, didn’t finish high school, and had no connections in show business, but he had something very important: he had a dream.
 He was also willing to work hard.
 “No one works harder than Walt,” people said about him.
 “The way to get started is to quit talking and begin doing,” Disney replied.

 Read this book to find out how Disney turned his dream into a kingdom.
 The illustrations are super cute and entertaining, and the story is very well written.
-I love this book for educational and inspirational value.
+I love this book for its educational and inspirational value.
 It fills me with the certainty that “All our dreams can come true if we have the courage to pursue them.”

 December 6 – The Baker’s Dozen: A Saint Nicholas Tale, Aaron Shepard (St. Nicholas Day)